Krishna18062005/Online_Book_Library/README.md

 | book_id       | INT (FK)     | References `books(id)`                 |
 | borrower_name | VARCHAR(255) | Name of the person borrowing the book  |
 | borrowed_at   | TIMESTAMP    | Time of borrowing                      |

----

-## 🤝 Contributions

-Feel free to fork and contribute!
-Pull requests are welcome.
-Make sure to ⭐ the repo if you find it useful.

 ## 📬 Contact